Park Road (TV series)

 Park Road (orig.
 Lærkevej) is a Danish comedy-drama-series from 2009, currently with 22 episodes, which is produced by Cosmo Film for TV 2.
 The series is directed by Kasper Gaardsøe, Mogens Hagedorn and Tilde Harkamp, while the script is written by Mette Heeno, Christian Torpe, Tine Krull Petersen, Anders Frithiof August and Jannik Tai Mosholt.
 The first episode was shown on September 24, 2009.

-It has been selected at the Monte-Carlo Television Festival in 2010.
+It was selected at the Monte-Carlo Television Festival in 2010.

 The series includes shoots recorded at a former air base.

 The title refers to Denmark's most popular street name, occurring in a total of 214 localities.